Kathua district: History

 Jodh Singh of the Andotra clan (shares ancestry with Tomar and Som Rajputs) is believed to have migrated from Hastinapur to Kathua nearly 2,000 years ago.

 His three sons established the three Hamlets of Taraf Tajwal, Taraf Manjali and Taraf Bhajwal.
 Their descendants are now called as Tajwalia, Bhajwalia and Khanwalia Rajputs of Andotra sub-caste.

 Prior to 1921, the Kathua district was known as the Jasrota district.
 Between 1921–1931, the headquarters of the district was shifted to Kathua without any alteration in the area of governance.

 Greek historians, who provide an insight into the ancient history of Jammu hills, prominently record the existence in this area of two powerful empires - Abhisara (present day Poonch) and Kathaioi - at the time of invasion of India by Alexander.
 Strabo describes Kathaioi as a mighty republic of that era, located in the foothills along the Ravi River.
 The topography of Kathaioi corresponds with the present day Kathua.
 Strabo describes the people of this republic as the epitome of bravery and courage, and records that they gave a tough fight to invading army of Alexander.

 There are many places which commemorate a visit to Kathua by Pandavas.
 Lord Krishna is also said to have come to this area, in order to get back from Jamawant the Syamantaka Mani.

 In January 1846 Captain James Abbott, who was demarcating the Punjab-Kashmir boundary after the First Anglo-Sikh War, noted in his journal "I have enclosed Katooha [sic] within the Jummoo territory, to be balanced by lands taken from the Jummoo frontier.
 This arrangement gives a better boundary to both States, and the Maharaja Goolab Singh had expressed his particular wish to effect it and readiness to give an equivalent in land.

 Because of its close proximity to the Pakistan border, Kathua District has had a significant Indian Army presence since independence.
 The Army units were camped at Kathua during militancy in the state when the ultras (extremists) carried out attacks against government installations.
 Some of these ultras were Lashkar-e-Taiba (LeT) and infiltration across the border from Pakistan was a major concern.
 There were many attacks in the region beginning in the late 1980s.
 Among them, in March 2002, ten people were killed in an attack in Kathua at a temple, in May thirty-two people were killed in an attack on a bus and Army residential complex, in July twenty-nine people were killed in an attack near Qasim Nagar, in September twelve people were killed when ultras attacked a bus at Hiranagar Morh.
 In 2005, three terrorists attacked on army camp in front of District Hospital in Kathua killing two people.
 By 2008 the attacks had ceased.
-But in 2013, ultras attacked a police station, killing four policemen and a civilian, stole a truck and then attacked an army camp in the neighboring Samba District.
+But in 2013, ultras attacked a police station, killing four policemen and a civilian, stole a truck and then attacked an army camp in the neighbouring Samba District.